A free, straightforward application with answers to frequently asked questions

 - Dental care

-Wagmo’s premier pet wellness option is the Extra plan.
+Wagmo’s premier pet wellness option is the Deluxe plan.
 It’s a good choice if you know your pet will be in the vet’s, dentist’s, or groomer’s chair regularly, and you want to reduce those out-of-pocket costs.

-The plan’s coverage maxes out at $800 in reimbursements annually.
+The plan’s coverage maxes out at $1,100 in reimbursements annually.

 Pros & cons of Wagmo

-- Offers one-day reimbursement for eligible expenses
+Offers one-day reimbursement for eligible expenses

-- Reimbursement claims can be filed easily online
+Reimbursement claims can be filed easily online

-- Options available for all health and need levels
+Options available for all health and need levels

-- No waiting period to begin coverage
+No waiting period to begin coverage for wellness plans

 Can use any vet or groomer you want

-- Available nationwide
+Available nationwide for wellness plans